kushagra2103/Food-Chat-Bot-System-/README.md

 ![Capture7](https://user-images.githubusercontent.com/36281158/89124238-0ee12900-d4f3-11ea-863e-cf950934d7f4.PNG)

-Here we can see that the intent is identified as "restaurant_search" and entities as "location: jaipur" and "cuisine: pizza"
+Here we can see that the intent is identified as "restaurant_search" and entities as "location: jaipur" and "cuisine: pizza".
+Intent is identified with confidence score of 0.8 which is good and similarly entities with theri values "location: jaipur" and "cuisine:pizza" are identified.
+Also for every intent we can see ranking of confidence score.

 ### RASA Core